arjun-menon/hubdoc-take-home/README.md

 * Working code that accomplishes the task outlined above.
 * Corresponding tests (unit and integration tests are both acceptable).
-* A **private** git repository demonstrating your development process.
-If providing a zip, include the entire repository.

 ## We do NOT expect you to worry about the following: